gitter-badger/web-automation-2017/README.md

 * Building complex reminders

 The year of technology birth can be said to be 2011, when [Zapier](https://zapier.com) launched on [Startup Weekend](http://startupweekend.org/).
-Two years later number of open source alternatives emerged, most notably:
+Two years later a number of open source alternatives emerged, most notably:

 * [Huginn](https://github.com/huginn/huginn) - Multi-tenant web solution written and extendable in Ruby.
-* [Trigger-Happy](https://trigger-happy.eu/) - Similar solution, but with much less of recipies and written in Python.
+* [Trigger-Happy](https://trigger-happy.eu/) - Similar solution, but with much fewer recipes and written as a reusable Django application.

 And some paid services, with slightly different targeting:

 * [If This Than That](ifttt.com) - targeted on IoT and mobile devices.
-* [Bip.io](https://bip.io) - both open source and paid hosted.
+* [Bip.io](https://bip.io) - both open source and paid hosted solutions.

 Also worth mentioning open source solutions: